-In the event a material error of fact has occurred, broadcasters should correct it at the earliest appropriate opportunity.
+In the event a material error of fact has occurred, broadcasters should correct it within a reasonable period after they have been put on notice.

 - 6.1 The requirement for factual accuracy does not apply to statements which are clearly distinguishable as analysis, comment or opinion, rather than statements of fact.
-However, broadcasters should still make reasonable efforts to ensure analysis, comment or opinion is not materially misleading with respect to any facts: - referred to; or - upon which the analysis, comment or opinion is based. - 6.2 The standard is not concerned with technical or other points unlikely to significantly affect the audience's understanding of the content as a whole.

-- 6.3 The assessment of whether the broadcaster has made reasonable efforts to ensure accuracy includes consideration of the following, where relevant: - the source of material broadcast (eg a reputable organisation or an authoritative expert; or social media or third-party content, which may require additional care or steps to be taken by the broadcaster) - whether the broadcast was live or pre-recorded - whether there was some obvious reason to question the accuracy of the programme content before it was broadcast - whether the broadcaster sought and/or presented comment, clarification or input from any relevant person or organisation - the extent to which the issue of accuracy was reasonably capable of being determined by the broadcaster - the effect of any subsequent or follow-up coverage (eg where information has been updated or corrected as part of a developing story; or there is a delay between the time of broadcast and when the content has been accessed) - the level of the broadcaster's editorial control over the content.
+However, broadcasters should still make reasonable efforts to ensure analysis, comment or opinion is not materially misleading with respect to any facts: - referred to; or - upon which the analysis, comment or opinion is based. - 6.2 The standard is not concerned with technical or other points unlikely to significantly affect the audience's understanding of the content as a whole. - 6.3 The assessment of whether the broadcaster has made reasonable efforts to ensure accuracy includes consideration of the following, where relevant: - the source of material broadcast (eg a reputable organisation or an authoritative expert; or social media or third-party content from a non-reputable or non-authoritative organisation or person which may require additional care or steps to be taken by the broadcaster) - · whether the broadcast was live or pre-recorded - whether there was some obvious reason to question the accuracy of the programme content before it was broadcast - whether the broadcaster sought and/or presented comment, clarification or input from any relevant person or organisation - the extent to which the issue of accuracy was reasonably capable of being determined by the broadcaster - the effect of any subsequent or follow-up coverage (eg where information has been updated or corrected as part of a developing story; or there is a delay between the time of broadcast and when the content has been accessed) - the level of the broadcaster's editorial control over the content. - 6.4 Talkback programmes will not usually be subject to the accuracy standard.
+However, the accuracy standard may apply where, for example: - · the host makes an unqualified statement of fact